 Scholarly Commons Citation

 Doran, Michael, "Intergenerational Equity in Fiscal Policy Reform" (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 917.
+917.